Academic Karelia Society: Karelia

 Many of the founders of the AKS were veterans of the Karelian wars and thus had knowledge of the plight of the Karelian-speaking population in Soviet Karelia.
 The Karelians were considered to be a part of the Finnish heimo (folk) and their fate was of utmost importance for the AKS.
 The Academic Karelia Society's program was centered around their main demand: the acquisition of East Karelia from Soviet Russia and the liberation of the Karelian kinfolk.
 The work towards this goal was mainly done by propagandist efforts to keep the matter in the public eye.

 AKS also organized aid to Finnic minorities in Soviet Russia and refugees from there and promoted cultural efforts to help the Finnish-speaking minorities of northern Sweden and Norway.
 They also tried to cultivate friendship between the newly independent states of Finland and Estonia (and, to a lesser degree, Hungary).

 Domestic policies of the AKS

 Domestically the AKS was an emphatic proponent for a strengthened army and for strict restrictions against Socialists, although it at the same time stressed the need of improving the lot of the working classes in the interest of the national community.
 It also promoted the rights of the Finnish language to become the first language in the country, especially in the Universities and in the bureaucracy of the state.
 Initially the group was ambiguous to democracy but under the chairmanship of Vilho Helanen it came to oppose the concept.
+Both chairmen of the AKS, Elmo Kaila and Helanen were involved with National Socialist groups.

 In the 1930s, the AKS was an ally of the ultra-right Patriotic People's Movement party.
 AKS also maintained close ties with a militant secret society called Vihan Veljet.
 Some authors claim that Vihan Veljet was actually a group inside the AKS, not a separate organization, but there is not much evidence either way.